 |

-A medium particle size kaolin clay heat treated at a high temperature with high whiteness and good opacifying properties.
+A medium particle size kaolin clay heat treated at a high temperature (calcined) with high whiteness and good opacifying properties.

 |